-You’re probably familiar with monosodium glutamate (MSG) as a flavor enhancer in Chinese restaurant food and a lot of packaged food products like canned soups and vegetables, processed meats, snacks like potato chips, salad dressings and frozen dinners.
+MSG, or monosodium glutamate, is well known as a flavor enhancer in Chinese restaurant food and a lot of packaged food products like canned soups and vegetables, processed meats, snacks like potato chips, salad dressings and frozen dinners.

-The US Food and Drug Administration (FDA) classifies it as GRAS (Generally Recognized As Safe) but still, quite a lot of people do experience unpleasant symptoms like headaches, flushing, sweating, nausea, heart palpitations, chest pain and facial numbness or tingling after eating food with MSG in it.
+The food industry claims that MSG is totally safe.
+And the US Food and Drug Administration (FDA) classifies MSG as GRAS (Generally Recognized As Safe).
+But still, quite a lot of people do experience unpleasant symptoms like headaches, flushing, sweating, nausea, heart palpitations, chest pain and facial numbness or tingling after eating food with MSG in it.

 MSG Alters Brain Response

 MSG is used as a flavor enhancer … but, ironically, it’s actually quite tasteless itself.
 It works by tricking the brain into thinking food tastes good.
 It’s a type of neurotransmitter known as an excitotoxin, meaning it over-stimulates the brain, causing an overproduction of dopamine.
 This creates a brief sensation of wellbeing.